ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 property of a Message is enabled.
 Sending a Message with Message Properties inconsistent with the Selection Properties of the Connection yields an error.

 Connection Properties describe the default behavior for all Messages on a Connection.
 If a Message Property contradicts a Connection Property, and if this per-Message behavior can be supported, it overrides the Connection Property for the specific Message.
-For example, if `Reliable Data Transfer (Connection)` is set to `Require` and a protocol with configurable per-Message reliability is used, setting `Reliable Data Transfer (Message)` to `false` for a particular Message will allow this Message to be unreliably delivered.
+For example, if `Reliable Data Transfer (Connection)` is set to `Require` and a protocol with configurable per-Message reliability is used, setting `Reliable Data Transfer (Message)` to `false` for a particular Message will allow this Message to be sent without any reliability guarantees.
 Changing the Reliable Data Transfer property on Messages is only possible for Connections that were established enabling the Selection Property `Configure Per-Message Reliability`.

 The following Message Properties are supported: